HARBBEY21166/NexusConnect/README.md

 - **Comprehensive Profile Management**:
   - Users can view and edit their profiles, including bio, startup details, and investment interests.
   - Direct avatar uploads from the user's device.
-  - **AI Profile Polishing**: Entrepreneurs can use a Genkit-powered AI tool to optimize their bio for investor appeal.
 - **Collaboration System**: Investors can send collaboration requests, and entrepreneurs can accept or reject them.
 - **Direct Messaging**: A built-in chat system allows for real-time communication between users.
 - **Profile Bookmarking**: Users can save interesting profiles to a personal "Bookmarks" page for easy access later.